 Project governance – determining and directing the organisation’s resources to achieve the optimum value from its investments – has proved to be the single most important factor in delivering organisational change successfully.

-The role of project governance is to provide a structured approach to decision making that is robust and repeatable.
+The purpose of good governance development is to provide a structured approach to decision making that is robust and repeatable.

 History and research has shown that there are four fundamental principles that need to be properly implemented for good project governance.